 1 egg yolk,

-½ tsp. of turmeric,
+½ tsp turmeric,

-½ tsp. hot paprika,
+½ tsp hot paprika,

-2 tsp. of salt,
+2 tsp salt,

-a few threads of saffron,
+a few strands of saffron,

-1 tbsp. of butter.
+1 tbsp butter.

 Jordi Manero